AndrewSigorskih/fastq-dupaway/README.md

 --compare-seq|string (see description)|Sequence comparison logic for sequence-based mode.<br>Supported values:<br>- "tight" (default): compare sequences directly, sequences of different lengths are considered different.<br>- "loose":  compare sequences directly, sequences of different lengths are considered duplicates if shorter sequence exactly matches with prefix of longer sequence.
 Outputs of this mode will be similar to those of "fastuniq" program.<br>- "tail-hamming": An experimental option that considers a pair of sequences as duplicates if those differ by no more than a set number of mismatches at their respective ends.
 Sequences of different lengths will not be compared.
 --distance|non-negative integer|A threshold value for Hamming distance calculation.
 Default value is 2.
 --fast|-|Use hash-based approach instead of sequence-based.
 In this mode the program will run significantly faster, however no memory limit can be set and only complete duplicates will be filtered out.
 --unordered|-|This option is supported only by "fast" mode for paired inputs.
-Use this flag if reads in your paired input files are not synchronized (i.e. the reads order determined by read IDs does not match).
-If this option is enabled, both input files will be sorted by read IDs before deduplication.
+Use this flag if reads in your paired input files are not synchronized (i.e. the order in which reads appear (determined by read IDs) and/or the number of reads differs between two input files).
+If this option is enabled, both input files will be sorted by read IDs before deduplication, and reads with unmatched IDs will be skipped.

 ## Detailed explanation of program options and algorithm